frack113/sigma_logsource_helper/README.md

 There is no engine
 And it's a POC, an idea

+# Python script

+It is a simple script to genrerate the logsouce.yml
+It is more a Proof Of Concept than a valid tools

+`fhash` for "frack Hash" , is a way to check logsource with a simple string.
+It is not pretty but it's works

 # logsource Yaml

 There are 2 parts in the file